722 results found

 - Office Hours

-I am typically in my office at Temple Sholom of Ontario on Mondays, Tuesdays, Thursdays and Fridays from 9:15 am - 1:00 pm.
+I am typically in my office at Temple Sholom of Ontario on Mondays, Tuesdays and Thursdays from 9:15 am - 1:15 pm.
 I am typically available unless I have a pre-arranged appointment or commitment.

 - Office Hours